ChatGPT Translation Workflow: From Machine-Translated to Publishable

 Quality check

-• Spot-check 3 random paragraphs by back-translating literally.
-Look at factual nouns and numbers, not stylistic shifts.
+• Spot-check three random paragraphs by back-translating literally.
+Watch factual nouns and numbers, not stylistic shifts.

-• Run a find-replace pass on glossary terms — every locked term should appear in the locked rendering, no exceptions.
+• Run a find-replace pass on glossary terms — every locked term should appear in its locked rendering, no exceptions.

 • Read the first and last paragraphs out loud in the target language.
 If they sound like a translation, the voice prompt didn’t take.

-• Cross-check brand names, URLs, and product SKUs survived intact — these are the most common silent edits.
+• Confirm brand names, URLs, and product SKUs survived intact.
+These are the most common silent edits.

-• Save the per-language Project with its glossary; reuse it for every piece into that language pair.
+• Save the per-language Project with its glossary; reuse it for every piece into that pair.

 • Keep a translation-voice-samples/ folder with the 100-word anchor texts for each tone you commonly target.